Kevin Stephens

-Kevin Alexander Stephens (born 28 July 1984) is an English former professional footballer who most recently played for Boreham Wood.
-He played as a defender for Leyton Orient in the Football League.
+Kevin Alexander Stephens (born 28 July 1984), known professionally as Stevo the Madman, is an English internet personality and former professional footballer who played as a defender.
+He played for Leyton Orient in the English Football League.
 In 2009, Stephens refused to play for Newport County again after opposition striker, Stuart Douglas, received racist abuse from Newport fans in the stadium.

-Under the name "Stevo the Madman" he has gained attention for videos on Snapchat.
+He has since embarked on a career as an internet personality, under the name "Stevo the Madman".
+After gaining attention for his comedy videos on Snapchat, he has since made appearances on various television shows.

 Career

 Leyton Orient

 Stephens started his footballing career at Football League Third Division side Leyton Orient as a trainee in 2001.
 He made his first of four league appearances for the club, all of them away from home, in a 3–2 defeat away to York City on 9 November 2002, a game in which he received a booking.
 His second appearance was on 18 March 2003 in a 3–1 defeat at A.F.C.
 Bournemouth, in which he was substituted in the 89th minute for Gabriel Zakuani.
 His final appearance in the 2002–03 season was in a 1–0 defeat at Southend United on 22 March 2003, coming on as a substitute in the 65th minute for Simon Downer.

 His final league appearance for the club would be in the 2003–04 season when he came on as an 82nd minute substitute for Matt Joseph in a 1–1 draw at Mansfield Town on 16 August 2003.
 Stephens was then loaned out for one month to Billericay Town in the Isthmian League Premier Division, after impressing in a pre-season friendly between Orient and Billericay.

 He went on to play for Redbridge, Enfield Town, Chelmsford City, and Boreham Wood.